Contact Us | Sign Up for updates

 The specific status of each tumor dataset is displayed on the study page.

-“Data used in this publication were generated by the Clinical Proteomic Tumor Analysis Consortium (NCI/NIH).”
+“Data used in this publication were generated by the National Cancer Institute Clinical Proteomic Tumor Analysis Consortium (CPTAC).”

 If you have questions, do not hesitate to contact